AstarNetwork/astar-docs/docs/use/how-to-guides/faq/burndrop.md

 ### Q: What does "success" look like for the PoC?

-A: Success is defined by clarity of insights, quality of feedback, observable user behavior, technical validation and community understanding — and not participation volume.
+A: Success is defined by clarity of insights, quality of feedback, observable user behavior, technical validation and community understanding, not participation volume.

 ### Q: Are there legal or tax implications?